Lycurgus1/Python_database/README.md

 - These functions use the principles of dry, each one doing a specific repeatable task so it is not repeated.

-- See theory.md for a break of the theory
+- See theory.md for a breakdown of the theory